hookdeck/terraform-provider-hookdeck/docs/index.md

 - `api_base` (String) Hookdeck API Base URL.
 Alternatively, can be configured using the `HOOKDECK_API_BASE` environment variable.
 - `api_key` (String, Sensitive) Hookdeck API Key.
 Alternatively, can be configured using the `HOOKDECK_API_KEY` environment variable.

+## Rate Limiting

+The provider automatically enforces Hookdeck's API rate limit of 240 requests per minute with a burst capacity of 10.
+When the limit is reached, the provider will wait before sending additional requests, ensuring all operations complete successfully without errors.
+For reference, refreshing 1000 resources would take approximately 4 minutes due to rate limiting.